 Learn More About Navio Partial Knee Replacement In Phoenix

 Dr. Jimmy Chow is currently the only surgeon in Arizona performing this advanced robotic-assisted partial knee replacement procedure.
-To learn more about Navio in Phoenix, contact Hedley Orthopaedic Institute.You can also submit your response to this brief Navio questionnaire to have a professional from our offices contact you.
+To learn more about Navio in Phoenix, contact Hedley Orthopaedic Institute.You can also submit your response to to have a professional from our offices contact you.

 - Phase I Final Report (Part C): Effects of Advanced Medical Technologies – Musculoskeletal Diseases.
 Medical Technology Assessment Working Group: Assessing the Impact of Medical Technology Innovations on Human Capital.
 Duke University Center for Demographic Studies, Prepared for the Institute for Medical Technology Innovation, January 31, 2006.